Welcome to part eight in the series of Practical Tools for Improving Your Mental and Emotional Well-Being – choose Rational Living.

 Keep challenging yourself with the question, “Do my beliefs and my words support my desired authenticity and emotional state(s)?”
 If they don’t, understand that you have the power to change them.
 Only you.
 Be empowered and change the way you think.

-Be on the lookout for Part 9 in this series, CREATE a New Reality
+Here is the link to Part 9 in this series: CREATE a New Reality

 For a free copy of a comprehensive PDF workbook on these tools and concepts, send me an email at [email protected].

 I look forward to your comments and feedback.